michaelkrisper/pyWeatherGraz/README.md

-pyWetterGraz
+pyWeatherGraz
 ============

-Script for displaying the weather in graz
+Script for displaying the weather in Graz

 Usage: